polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 In the above arguments declaration, **[arg1]** and **[arg2]** will be sanity checked, and input converted to `string` or `date` (DateTime) - But the **[arg3]** parts will be completely ignored, allowing the caller to invoke it with _anything_ as `arg3` during invocation - Including complete graph JSON objects, assuming the above declaration is for a `PUT` or `POST` Hyperlambda file.
+The '\*' value for an argument also turn off all conversion, implying everything will be given your lambda object with the JSON type the argument was passed in as.

+All arguments declared are considered optional, and the file will still resolve if the argument is not given, except of course the argument won't exist in the **[.arguments]** node.

-To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as we illustrate above.
+To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as illustrated above.
-Arguments will be converted, if possible, to the type declaration in your arguments declaration.
+Arguments will be converted if possible, to the type declaration in your arguments declaration.
 If no conversion is possible, an exception will be thrown.

-Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity checking complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will probably have to manually check your more complex graph objects yourself.
+Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity check complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will have to manually check your more complex graph objects yourself.

+## Accepted Content-Type values

+The POST, PUT and PATCH endpoints can intelligently handle any of the following Content-Types.

+* `application/json`
+* `application/x-www-form-urlencoded`
+* `application/x-hyperlambda`

+JSON types of payloads are fairly well described above, and URL encoded form payloads are handled the exact same way, except of course the **[.arguments]** node is built from form values instead of JSON - However, internally this is transparent for you, and JSON, query parameters, and URL encoded forms can be interchanged 100% transparently from your code's perspective.
+Hyperlambda content will be passed in as a **[body]** argument to your file as text.

+All other types of payloads will be passed in as the raw stream, not trying to read from it in any ways, allowing you to intercept reading with things such as authentication, authorisation, logic of where to persist content, etc.

 ## Meta information